 PROBLEM:The midwifery workforce in Australia is impacted by shortages and attrition.
 Workplace culture affects midwives' intentions to stay in the profession and their capacity to provide woman-centred care for mothers and infants.
 BACKGROUND:Staff attrition in maternity services often relates to midwives' workplace experiences and negative perceptions of organisational culture.
 Broad-based data are essential to fully understand midwifery workplace culture.
 AIM:This study aimed to examine Australian midwives' perceptions of workplace culture, using a specifically developed instrument.
 METHODS:A national online survey of Australian midwives, within a wider project on maternity workplace culture.
 Quantitative data were analysed descriptively.
 Qualitative data were analysed using content analysis.
 FINDINGS:Overall, 322 eligible midwives rated workplace culture and 150 provided further qualitative responses.
 Themes included 'the ability to be a midwife', 'support at work' and 'bullying'.
 Less than a third of midwives thought their workplace had a positive culture.
 Many respondents felt disengaged and unsupported by managers and described an inability to use all their midwifery knowledge in medically-dominated environments.
 Many attributed poor workplace culture to limited resources, poor communication, time pressure and a lack of leadership in their workplaces.
 Inadequate staffing levels and poor management left many midwives feeling disempowered and despondent about their workplace.
 Others, however, described highly positive workplace cultures and inspiring role models.
 CONCLUSION:The survey captured a snapshot of Australian midwifery workplace culture.
 Findings on leadership, workloads, management support and other aspects of workplace culture can inform future workforce planning and policies.
 A larger study of the midwifery workplace culture is needed.

-Catling, C, Rossiter, C & McIntyre, E 2020, 'Developing the Australian Midwifery Workplace Culture instrument.', International Journal of Nursing Practice, pp. e12794-e12794.View/Download from: UTS OPUS or Publisher's site
+Catling, C, Rossiter, C & McIntyre, E 2020, 'Developing the Australian Midwifery Workplace Culture instrument.', International Journal of Nursing Practice, pp. e12794-e12794.View/Download from: Publisher's site

 AIM:To develop and psychometrically test the Australian Midwifery Workplace Culture instrument.
 BACKGROUND:Workplace culture is critical within midwifery settings.
 Culture determines not only the well-being and continued retention of maternity staff and managers but it also affects the quality and ultimate safety of the care they provide to women, infants and families.
 Several studies have identified cultural problems within maternity services.
 Relatively few instruments take account of the unique aspects of these workplaces and the relationship between midwives and women.
 DESIGN:Three-stage instrument development involved item generation (based on the Culture of Care Barometer), expert content validation and a pilot test.
 METHODS:During 2016, 38 midwifery experts reviewed the initial items, and 322 midwives then pilot-tested the draft instrument.
 We used exploratory factor analysis to identify key domains and to refine the instrument.
 RESULTS:The refined instrument contained 22 items in three distinct domains: relationship with managers, empowerment and collegiality.
 CONCLUSION:The instrument can contribute to understanding important dimensions of the culture in maternity workplaces and thus to examining problematic attitudes and practices.
 The instrument requires further development and testing with larger and more diverse samples of midwives and validation in specific midwifery settings and models of care.

-Cheah, SL, Scarf, VL, Rossiter, C, Thornton, C & Homer, CSE 2019, 'Creating the first national linked dataset on perinatal and maternal outcomes in Australia: Methods and challenges.', Journal of biomedical informatics, vol. 93.View/Download from: UTS OPUS or Publisher's site
+Cheah, SL, Scarf, VL, Rossiter, C, Thornton, C & Homer, CSE 2019, 'Creating the first national linked dataset on perinatal and maternal outcomes in Australia: Methods and challenges.', Journal of biomedical informatics, vol. 93.View/Download from: Publisher's site